office-tecoli/actions-use-ruby-tools/README.md

 installation.
 So it takes time to find them if many files are already installed before command execution.

+Document is not installed by default.
+If you want to install document, set `document` parameter `true`;

 Output is same as [`@actions/cache`](https://github.com/actions/cache).